Last Updated: May 2026 | Author: Robert

 Eligibility Criteria

-Disability: You must have combined vision and hearing loss (it does not have to be total blindness/deafness; “significant” loss qualifies).
+- Disability: You must have combined vision and hearing loss (“significant” loss qualifies).

-Income: Your household income must be within 400% of the Federal Poverty Guidelines.
-(This is a very generous limit.
-For a single person in 2026, you can earn up to ~$60,000 and still qualify).
+- Income: Your household income must be within 400% of the Federal Poverty Guidelines.

 How to Apply

-Download the application form.
-You will need a professional (doctor, audiologist, or vision specialist) to sign the “Attestation of Disability” page.
+- Select your State and download the application form.
+You will need a professional to sign the “Attestation of Disability” page.

 Phase 3: The SSI “PASS” Plan (Saving Without Losing Benefits)